-Upon the suspected or known compromise of a Telia AB CA private key, Customer CA private key or the Telia AB infrastructure, Telia's Key Compromise Response procedures are followed.
-Detailed instructions are provided in the Telia AB Operation Procedures.
+Upon the suspected or known compromise of a Telia CA private key, Customer CA private key or the Telia infrastructure, Telia's Key Compromise Response procedures are followed.
+Detailed instructions are provided in the Telia Operation Procedures.

-Telia AB undertakes, on suspicion that Telia AB no longer has full and exclusive control of a CA's private key, to take the following action:
+Telia undertakes, on suspicion that Telia no longer has full and exclusive control of a CA's private key, to take the following action:

-- a.
-Revoke the CA certificate associated to the compromised CA private key if the CA is a part of a CA hierarchy and make the updated ARL (ARL is CRL for CA certificates) publicly available. - b.
+a.
+Revoke the CA certificate associated to the compromised CA private key if the CA is a part of a CA hierarchy and make the updated ARL (ARL is CRL for CA certificates) publicly available.

+- b.
 Cease all revocation checking services relating to certificates issued using the compromised key and all revocation checking services signed using the comprised key or keys certified using the compromised key.
 This means that all associated revocation lists are removed from their assigned locations. - c.
-Inform all key holders and all parties with which Telia AB has a relationship that the CA's private key has been compromised and how new CA certificates can be obtained. - d.
-In the event that Telia AB has cross-certified the compromised CA key with another operational CA key, revoke any such cross certificates.
+Inform all key holders and all parties with which Telia has a relationship that the CA's private key has been compromised and how new CA certificates can be obtained. - d.
+In the event Telia has cross certified the compromised CA key with another operational CA key, revoke any such cross certificates.

-Subscriber key holders will be informed that they should immediately cease using private keys which are associated with certificates issued using the compromised CA's private key.
+Subscriber key holders will be informed they should immediately cease using private keys which are associated with certificates issued using the compromised CA's private key.